In the past we’ve talked about a connection between Nutrition and Depression, and since then it seems that science has backed us up on this.

 If you check back, we’ll be posting any and all new research published on either depression or on antidepressants.
 In fact, just as we’re about to publish this article in our newsletter, we’ve already received our first update.

-The British Medical Journal published a study (July) that is finally getting attention that showed that pregnant women taking paroxetine or fluoxetine early in pregnancy, raise the risk of certain birth defects 2 to 3.5 times that of women not taking these SSRIs.
+The British Medical Journal published a study (July) that is finally getting attention that showed that pregnant women taking paroxetine or fluoxetine early in pregnancy, raise the risk of certain birth defects 2 to 3.5 times than of women not taking these SSRIs.
 Women taking them later in their pregnancies, the second or third trimesters, nearly double their chances of their babies having autism.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.